-Accepted papers will be published in the conference proceedings if at least one author is registered and if the paper is presented at the conference (in compliance with IEEE rules).
-The conference proceedings will be submitted to the IEEE Xplore Digital Library and appear in the Conference Proceedings Citation Index (CPCI) – an integrated index within Web of Science.
+Extended Abstracts (2 pages), Short (4 pages), and Full (6 pages) accepted papers will be published in the conference proceedings if at least one author is registered and if the paper is presented at the conference (in compliance with IEEE rules).
+The short and full papers of the conference proceedings will be submitted to the IEEE Xplore Digital Library and appear in the Conference Proceedings Citation Index (CPCI) – an integrated index within Web of Science.

 Papers are invited on all topics related to electric power and energy systems, and especially with the following focus:

 - T1: Smart Grid Design and Security: Cyber and physical security, Materials Research Techniques for Smart grid equipment, Micro-grid, Machine Actuators/Sensor Power systems & Technologies, Reliability, Forecasting and Power Flow Analysis, Sensor Systems, Signal Processing and Interfaces in Power systems, Connection of Offshore Renewables to the Grid and their Challenges, Requirements and Standards for Cyber and Physical Security in Electric Systems, Power System Resiliency to Cyber and Physical Attacks